pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

 Iterates through all the characters in the font, and calls _code-ref_ for each of them in turn.
 Glyphs which don't correspond to Unicode characters are ignored.
 There is currently no facility for iterating over all glyphs.

 Each time your callback code is called, a [Font::FreeType::Glyph](Glyph.md) object is passed for the current glyph.

 For an example see the program _list-characters.pl_ provided in the distribution.

+### forall-glyphs(_code-ref_)

+Iterates through all the glyphs in the font, and calls _code-ref_ for each of them in turn.

+Each time your callback code is called, a [Font::FreeType::Glyph](Glyph.md) object is passed for the current glyph.

 ### for-glyphs(str, _code-ref_)